 - 4 rosemary or thyme sprigs or 5 bay leaves

-- 1. Combine the vinegar, salt, sugar, peppercorns, coriander seeds, and water in a large nonreactive pot and slowly bring to a boil, stirring to dissolve the sugar and salt.
-When the mixture begins to simmer, add the vegetables, garlic, and herb sprigs or leaves.
-Continue to simmer for 5 minutes.
+- 1. In a large nonreactive pot, combine the vinegar, salt, sugar, peppercorns, coriander seeds, and water and slowly bring them to a boil, stirring to dissolve the sugar and salt.
+When the mixture begins to boil, add the vegetables, garlic, and herb sprigs or leaves and continue to simmer for 5 minutes.

 - 2. Remove from the heat and ladle the mixture into sterilized jars.
 Seal the jars according to manufacturer’s directions.
 (For further information, check out the USDA’s Complete Guide to Home Canning.)

 - 3. Keep the pickles in a cool, dark place for up to 6 weeks.
-Once opened, keep refrigerated and use within a month.
+Once opened, refrigerate and use within a month.
 Originally published August 16, 2011.

 Recipe Testers Reviews

-These pickles were delicious with hamburgers, and would be great with other grilled meats as well.
+These ratatouille pickles were delicious with hamburgers and would be great with other grilled meats as well.
 I didn’t process them, just stored them in the refrigerator.
+I especially liked the onions and the zucchini.
 Everything stayed crisp except the eggplant, which was a little chewy.
 I might leave that out next time.
-I especially liked the onions and the zucchini.